-“Vigilant” was used as a military term–stand guard and vigilant in a military situation.
-Like a Green Beret on patrol, the Christian should watch out for a guerrilla attack from the Devil.
+“Vigilant” was used as a military term in the sense of standing guard and vigilant in a military situation.
+Like a soldier on patrol, the Christian should watch out for a guerrilla attack from the devil.
 There are no front lines in his strategy to defeat us.
 The enemy could come from anywhere.
-Spiritually, this means to orient to the plan of God (Matthew 24:42; 25:13; 26:41; Revelation 3:2; 16:15).
+Spiritually, this means to stand guard and keep oriented to the plan of God (Matthew 24:42; 25:13; 26:41; Revelation 3:2; 16:15).

-To win spiritual battles, we must stand guard against our enemy, the Devil.
+We must stand guard against our enemy, the devil, to win spiritual battles.

 We tend to drop our guard occasionally in our spiritual lives.
 Good soldiers stand at their post, scanning the horizon for any sign of the enemy.

 Christians do not live in an era of peace.
 They are at war.
-Too many of us think that we live at peace with our enemy, the Devil himself.
-He engages us in combat, whether we want to fight or not.
+Too many think that we live at peace with our enemy, the devil himself.
+He engages us in combat whether we want to fight or not.
 We need to engage the enemy in spiritual warfare.
-We should understand the spiritual minefields the Devil lays for us.
+We should understand the spiritual minefields the devil lays for us.

 The Christian is in a power struggle with the enemy.
 Usually, the army with the greatest power wins.
-The Gulf war was an overwhelming and decisive mounting of force against Iraq.
+Modern warfare can be overwhelming and a decisive mounting of force against the enemy.
 The Christians have at their command an overwhelming source of power.
-Fleshly, human strength will not do in this war.
+Fleshly, human strength will not win in this war.
 We find the rules of engagement for this war in chapter 6 of Ephesians.